SleepyMan93/escro-games/README.md

 # Features / Future Implementations

 - Eventually I would like to implement a feature that allows users to search for development teams or when the dev team is saved on Mongo, have the site create a dedicated page for them and their releases.
 - The ability to include notifiaction awareness for the user would be a great feature to have them coming back.
 - Not really a difficult implementation but include the ability to purchse the game through our site or redirected to a place where that's possible.
 - Include a more detailed 'relevancy' dropdown section on my Library page that allows sorting by: "Most Recent", "Most Popular", "Genre" etc
+- Have an upvoting or liking system for each post for user interactivity.
+- I wish to make a post page for each individual post with all the information present.

 --------------------